ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 # DataLoader

-Another component that go a huge update was DataLoader.
+Another component that got a huge update was DataLoader.
 It also was one of the reasons the release candidate phase stretched so far since we had lots of issues with the changes here in user projects.
-First, as we already said we would do we moved all the DataLoader into the `GreenDonut` library meaning that the various DataLoader no longer are residing in `HotChocolate.Types`.
-Apart form that we have refactored a lot to allow DataLoader to pool more objects and also to use a unified cache.
+First, as we already said we would do, we moved all the DataLoader into the `GreenDonut` library meaning that the various DataLoader no longer are residing in `HotChocolate.Types`.
+Apart from that we have refactored a lot to allow DataLoader to pool more objects and also to use a unified cache.
 This unified cache allows better to control how much memory can be allocated by a single request and also lets us do cross DataLoader updates.
 Essentially, one DataLoader can now fill the cache for another DataLoader.
-This ofter happens when you have entities that can be looked up by multiple keys like a user that could be fetched by the name or by its id.
+This often happens when you have entities that can be looked up by multiple keys like a user that could be fetched by the name or by its id.

 In order to take advantage of the new cache pass down the DataLoader options so that we can inject them from the DI.